Sizing Up Small Caps

-A version of this article appeared in the August 2017 issue of Morningstar ETFInvestor.
-Download a complimentary copy of ETFInvestor here.
+A version of this article was published in the August 2017 issue of Morningstar ETFInvestor.
+Download a complimentary copy of Morningstar ETFInvestor by visiting the website.